jessicawiradinata/career-website-service/README.md

      createdAt: Date
 }

-Updates the specified post using post ID as the key
+Updates the specified post using postId in the parameter as the key
 * #### DELETE 'api/users/:postId'\
-Delete the specified post using the post ID as the key
+Delete the specified post using the postId in the parameter as the key

 ### Auth
 * #### POST 'api/login/'